Drjacky/Skyscanner/README.md

 # Skyscanner

-:warning: Just make it clear that I couldn't see the result of my codes cause of a 403 Forbidden issue which came from the server.
+:warning: Let me make it clear that I couldn't see the result of my codes cause of a 403 Forbidden issue which came from the server.
 It seems my location has been banned :warning:

 But the result should be something like this: